conejoninja/website-2020/content/about.md

 order: 1
 ---

-The second installment of GoCon Canada will be coming to downtown Toronto in May of 2020.
+The second installment of GoCon Canada will be coming to downtown Toronto on May 25-26, 2020.
 GoCon is committed to building an accessible and inclusive conference with high-quality conversations that will grow the Go community in the Greater Toronto Area.
 We're scaling up to two days this year, which means more slots for awesome Go talks!